manojhunasimarad/Stepin_CitizenofIndia/1_Requirement/README.md

 ##  Low level Requirements:

-LR01 | system should provide check whether the Voter is in list or not 0
+LR01 | system should provide check whether the Voter is in list or not                                          |(Implemented)

 LR02 | the system should be able to add the user data who is not in list                                        |(Implemented)